-- 16. The Marketing Defendants' goal was simple: to dramatically increase sales by convincing doctors to prescribe opioids not only for the kind of severe pain associated with cancer or short-term post-operative pain, but also for common chronic pains, such as back pain and arthritis.
-They did this even though they knew that opioids were addictive and subject to abuse, and that their other claims regarding the risks, benefits, and superiority of opioids for long-term use were untrue and unfounded. - 17.
+- 13. On the demand side, the crisis was precipitated by the defendants who manufacture, sell, and market prescription opioids ("Marketing Defendants").
+Through a massive marketing campaign premised on false and incomplete information, the Marketing Defendants engineered a dramatic shift in how and when opioids were prescribed by the medical community and used by patients.
+The Marketing Defendants relentlessly and methodically, but untruthfully, asserted that the risk of addiction was low when opioids were used to treat chronic pain, and overstated the benefits and trivialized the risk of the long-term use of opioids. - 14.
+The Marketing Defendants' goal was simple: to dramatically increase sales by convincing doctors to prescribe opioids not only for the kind of severe pain associated with cancer or short-term post-operative pain, but also for common chronic pains, such as back pain and arthritis.
+They did this even though they knew that opioids were addictive and subject to abuse, and that their other claims regarding the risks, benefits, and superiority of opioids for long-term use were untrue and unfounded. - 15.
 The Marketing Defendants' push to increase opioid sales worked.
 Through their publications and websites, endless stream of sales representatives, "education" programs, and other means, the Marketing Defendants dramatically increased their sales of prescription opioids and reaped billions of dollars of profit as a result.
 Since 1999, the amount of prescription opioids sold in the United States nearly quadrupled.
-In 2016, 289 million prescriptions for opioids were filled in the United States-enough to medicate every adult in America around the clock for a month. - 18.
-Meanwhile, Defendants made blockbuster profits.
+In 2016, 289 million prescriptions for opioids were filled in the United States-enough to medicate every adult in America around the clock for a month. - 16.
+Meanwhile, the Defendants made blockbuster profits.
 In 2012 alone, opioids generated \$8 billion in revenue for drug companies.
-By 2015, sales of opioids grew to approximately \$9.6 billion. - 19.
-On the supply side, the crisis was fueled and sustained by those involved in the supply chain of opioids, including manufacturers, distributors, and pharmacies, who failed to maintain effective controls over the distribution of prescription opioids, and who instead have actively sought to evade such controls.
-Defendants have contributed substantially to the opioid crisis by selling and distributing far greater quantities of prescription opioids than they know could be necessary for legitimate medical uses, while failing to report, and failing to take steps to halt suspicious orders when they were identified, thereby exacerbating the oversupply of such drugs and fueling an illegal secondary market.
+By 2015, sales of opioids grew to approximately \$9.6 billion.